MARKETING ANALYTICS2025-10-13

 The goal of MMM is to determine the best combination of marketing variables that will generate maximum revenue.

-The variables in the model include things like product and price, customer targeting and timing, distribution channels, pricing and package size, advertising, and public relations.
+The variables in the model include factors such as product and price, customer targeting and timing, distribution channels, pricing and package size, advertising, and public relations.

-To put it differently, a Marketing Mix Model can be described as a technique that uses statistical methods to identify how different marketing spends in different channels impact desired outcomes.
+To put it differently, a Marketing Mix Model is a technique that uses statistical methods to identify how different marketing spends in various channels impact desired outcomes.

 It uses historical data and regression techniques to identify the channels that have the most impact on desired KPIs.

-In order for the model to work, it’s important that we have variation in our marketing spend so the model can determine how every little change affects the outcome.
+For the model to work, it’s important to have variation in our marketing spend so the model can determine how every little change affects the outcome.

 Regression models are used to find out how various inputs (independent variables) can affect the outcome (a dependent variable like sales).

-The independent variable is a value of the dependent variable that runs the change in that dependent variable.
+The independent variable is a value that causes a change in the dependent variable.

-Having validated the model and independent variables, data analysts can control the variables to understand the net effects on sales, etc.
+Having validated the model and independent variables, data analysts can control the variables to understand the net effects on sales and other related metrics.

 How can a Marketing Mix Model help the Company Make Better Decisions?